baxter - baker + 'the butcher, the baker, the candlestickmaker' (nursery rhyme).

 'fully 10 yrs older

-redletter day - a saint's day or church festival indicated in the calendar by red letters; hence, festival day in church calendar, important and memorable day
+redletter day - a saint's day or church festival indicated in the calendar by red letters; hence, any memorable, fortunate, or specially happy day.

 fuit (l) - he was

-philistine - person whose interests are limited to material or very ordinry matters + Percy French: Phistlin Phil McHugh (song).
+a philistine - a person whose interests are limited to material or very ordinry matters + Percy French: song Phistlin Phil McHugh.

 say (Anglo-Irish Pronunciation) - sea